Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/326-dasharo-tools-suite.md

 1. Press the `Enter` key to begin downloading DTS.
 1. If required, enter the appropriate credentials in the DTS menu.

+> Credential for DES releases are not publicly available.
+If you need DES
+> credentials for testing DTS, consult your TL.

 1. Select the `Update Dasharo Firmware` option to check for update.
 1. When asked for confirmation, confirm to allow the update process to continue.
 1. When the update is completed, reboot the DUT.